rich98/DevOps-E-degree/module1/README.md

 This script is designed to decrypt and extract the backup files to a specified directory or their original location.
 It cleans up after itself by removing the decrypted files and the password file.
 It’s a good example of a comprehensive restore script for a Linux system.

-Cron Job

-See cron.png

-30 12 * * Sun: This specifies the schedule of the cron job.
-It will run at 12:30 PM every Sunday.
-/usr/local/bin/backup_script/backup.sh: This is the command that the cron job will execute.
-It appears to be a shell script for backing up data.
-So, this cron job will execute the backup.sh script located in /usr/local/bin/backup_script/ every Sunday at 12:30 PM
+The cron job you’ve shared is scheduled to run a backup script every Sunday at 12:30 PM.
+The backup script is located at /usr/local/bin/backup_script/backup.sh.
+This cron job will help ensure regular backups of your system.